US announces deal with EU to resolve steel, aluminium tariff disputes | www.lokmattimes.com

 "We have also agreed to suspend the WTO disputes against each other related to the 232 actions," US Trade Representative Katherine Tai told reporters.

-Myron Brilliant, the Chamber of Commerce's Executive Vice President, said that the deal offers some relief for American manufacturers suffering from soaring steel prices and shortages, "but further action is needed".
+Myron Brilliant, the US Chamber of Commerce's executive vice president, said Saturday in a statement that the deal offers some relief for American manufacturers suffering from soaring steel prices and shortages, "but further action is needed".

-"Section 232 tariffs and quotas remain in place on imports from many other countries," Brilliant said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app